 Using a septic tank system isn’t an “out of sight, out of mind” kind of situation.
 Your septic tank needs regular maintenance, just like your car or electrical work.
 Depending on the usage of your system, to ensure proper functioning of your septic tank, your system should be pumped every three to five years.
 This will keep your septic tank system functioning smoothly for many years.

-If you’re in need of septic system service in Azle, be sure to contact B&B Pumping.
+If you’re in need of septic system service here in the Fort Worth area, be sure to contact B & B Pumping.
+We offer service throughout Fort Worth, Decatur, Azle, Haslet, and Weatherford — take a look at our service area if you’d like.
 We’re a leading septic tank service provider and have been serving our community for decades.
 Our technicians are happy to carry out regular maintenance and cleaning quickly and efficiently.
 With years of experience, we’re happy to address any questions or concerns you may have about your septic tank system.
-Call B&B Pumping today to schedule your regular septic tank maintenance.
+Call B & B Pumping today to schedule your regular septic tank maintenance.